As you read, imagine you are the protagonist.

 - Where is Wake Island?
 Who occupied it in 1941?

 - What happened on Wake Island in December of 1941?

 - How did the selfless actions of the Wake Island defenders help inspire the United States?

-- What is the objective of the poster?
+- What is the historical context of the narrative?

-- What was the outcome of the battle?
+- What might the exercise of the virtue cost the protagonist?